jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 ```

 There are other properties that we can define, things like `verbose: boolean`, or `browserslist: ['>0.25%', 'not dead']`.
 But for now, the above seems like the bare minimum we'll need.

+It's also worth pointing out that we'll need to ensure our `process.env.NODE_ENV` is set to production; Many plugins you might use rely on this, and as we're not using the CLI, this won't _necessarily_ be defined correctly.

 If we now try to run this, there's another problem.
 Lambda's only allow us to write to the `./tmp` directory, but by default, Gatsby outputs our site to `./public`.
 Again, we've got some guidance here from the <a href="https://gist.github.com/digitalkaoz/94933c246ba67032a1507083e2605a30#file-index-js-L37" target="_blank" rel="noopener">Gist</a>.